 This brick tower is not remarkable for its architecture; it does, however, have a great view.
 Located on top of the 160-foot (50-meter) Scargo Hill in Dennis (the highest point on the Cape), a clear day allows views of the Provincetown Monument and mainland Massachusetts.
 In almost any weather condition you can see Scargo Lake, which was named after a Native American princess.
 You may find it a romantic spot too, especially for sunsets and star gazing.

-Although referred to as the bike trail, this paved path also welcomes walking, running, horseback riding and rollerblading.
-And if there is enough snow, (which is rare), you may cross-country ski, too.
-Built on an old railway bed, the scenic 25-mile (40-kilometer) trail takes you from Dennis to Wellfleet via cranberry bogs, lakes and towns.
+Although referred to as a bike trail, this paved path also welcomes walking, running, horseback riding and rollerblading.
+Built on an old railway bed, the scenic 25-mile (40-kilometer) trail takes you from Yarmouth to Dennis to Wellfleet via cranberry bogs, lakes and towns.
 Nickerson State Park, off Route 6A in Brewster, maintains the trail and is at the halfway point.
-See the website for a map with other rest areas and access points.

 Marine Biological Laboratory is what Lewis Thomas called the National Biological Laboratory.
 The laboratory is well furnished and equipped to carry advanced research and training on several topics related to marine biology, including bio-medicine and ecology.
 Regular tours are conducted here and there is a special visitors center that gives you in-depth details on the facility and the work conducted.
 To know more, check the website.